 Other western European nations agreed, and worked towards further integration.
 This had already begun in 1951, when, with economic revival beginning to make itself felt in the wake of the Marshall Plan (see above), western European governments felt a need to work together in integrating their economies more closely.
 As a result, six countries – France, West Germany, Italy, Belgium, the Netherland and Luxembourg – had set up the European Coal and Steel Community (ECSC).

 Now, in 1958, they widened the scope of this agreement to form the European Economic Community (EEC), more generally known as the Common Market.
-This integrated their economies much more closely by bringing into being a system of internal and external tariff coordination, the free movement of labour and capital, and a common agricultural pricing policy.
+This integrated their economies much more closely by bringing into being a system of internal and external tariff coordination, the free movement of labor and capital, and a common agricultural pricing policy.

 Economic advance in western Europe, and also Japan, meant that these nations were re-emerging as advanced, wealthy societies in their own right.
 They were now much less economically dependent on the United States than in the years after World War II.